zero-0002/ai-rag-azure-workshop/docs/2-Portal-First/2-Setup/Lab-01.md

 ---

 _This completes the guest tour of the Azure AI Foundry Portal.
 To explore further capabilities, you will need to login with an Azure subscription (as explored in next section).
-First, three things to know: Azure AI Foundry architecture, Azure AI Project resource, and Management Center_.
+Let's go!_.